 The first step a landlord must take to evict a tenant who has not paid rent is to serve the tenant with written notice to terminate the lease under Alabama state law.

 This article explains the basics of evicting a tenant in Alabama for nonpayment of rent.
 It discusses the notice to terminate the lease that gives tenants the right to pay the rent rather than face an eviction lawsuit.
 Landlords who do not want to give a tenant with a month-to-month rental agreement the option of paying the rent must serve the tenant a notice to terminate the tenancy, which allows the tenant 30 days to move.

-If the tenant does not pay rent on the day rent is due according to the lease or rental agreement, the landlord must serve the tenant with a notice to terminate the lease.
+When a tenant does not pay rent on the day rent is due according to the lease or rental agreement, the landlord must serve the tenant with a notice to terminate the lease before the landlord can file for an eviction.
 This notice states that the tenant must either pay the rent due or move out of the rental property within seven days of the notice.